 BlazeSports coaches have years of experience in adaptive sport and recreation.
 Some of our coaches are collegiate adaptive sport athletes and former Paralympians!

 At BlazeSports, we recognize sport as a great way to stay active and healthy, but also as a tool for building life skills and self-advocacy.
 By the end of the week, campers will leave more confident, independent, a better leader and have many new friends!

-Watch this quick video of our 2019 camp highlights for a taste of the fun we have every year!
+Watch this quick video of camp highlights to see the fun we have every year!

 Help Send a Child to Camp